Robert O Young DSc, PhD, Naturopathic Practitioner

-Where Is The Command Center for Alkalinity?
+Where Is The Command Center for the Healthy Function of the Human Body?

 The Nucleus of Tractus Solitarius Astrocytes (NTSA) is the Homeostatic Integrator for Managing and Maintaining the Alkaline Design of the Human Body Fluids.